AVANTE Yard and Storage Management using RFID RTLS

 There are several established RFID real-time locating system (RTLS) applications that proved successful with a return of investment (ROI) in less than one year.
 One of the most rewarding applications is the RFID yard management system for trailers and containers.

-The coupling of real-time locating of personnel and assets along with the association of activities and operations provides real visibility and security management for more critical infrastructures such as port and container transport and management.
+The coupling of real-time locating of personnel and assets provides real security for critical infrastructure management such as port and container transport.

 When and if AVANTE RFID container intrusion detection technology is applied for managing container transport and supply chain security, end-to-end security management of supply chain management may be achieved for the first time.
 This unique and patent-pending capability of using RFID received signal strength indicator (RSSI) for intrusion detection and theft prevention enhances the value of RFID yard management.
 AVANTE yard management solution provides locating, intrusion and exception reporting in real-time.

 Container yards with multiple containers stacked to form a 3-D space produce many multiple path problems.
 Without a clear “line-of-sight” a simple grid of RFID readers using the triangulation time-lapsed method produces inaccurate or inadequate results.
 The zoning approach using relative signal power method can provide the accuracy required.
 AVANTE normally places its ZONER RFID tags on the ridge of the corrugated metal for handling protection.
 The readers are normally placed at a height above the highest position of the stacked container (40-50 ft. above ground).